 Conclusion

-The varied marriage laws in India are due to the religious diversity in the country.
+The varied marriage laws in India are due to the country's religious diversity.
 Registration of marriage provides an important status to the husband and wife so that they can claim legal rights and remedies from the courts.